 application, often called the Windows Shell, is responsible for showing the desktop icons, the Start Menu, the Taskbar, etc.

-It is possible to disable or use another shell by modifying the Shell registry value located under:
+It is possible to disable or use another shell by modifying the Shell

-"HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Winlogon" and
+"HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Winlogon"

-"HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Winlogon".
+"HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\Winlogon"

-By default, Shell is set to Explorer.exe.
+By default, Shell

 Some malware will modify the Shell